1 - Cloud Services

 brew install git cmake make poco openssl libiodbc # You may use unixodbc INSTEAD of libiodbc

 Note: usually on Linux you use unixODBC driver manager, and on Mac - iODBC.
-In some (rare) cases you may need use other driver manager, please do it only if you clearly understand the differencies.
+In some (rare) cases you may need use other driver manager, please do it only if you clearly understand the differences.
 Driver should be used with the driver manager it was linked to.

 Clone the repo with submodules: